MixV2/EpicResearch/README.md

   ### Profile Commands
   Here is a list of commands that can be using to retreive information about a profile.
-  All profile command based requests must be formatted as `https://fortnite-public-service-prod11.ol.epicgames.com/fortnite/api/game/v2/profile/{accountId}/client/{command}?profileId={profileId}&rvn={revision}`.
+  All profile command based requests must be formatted as `https://fortnite-public-service-prod11.ol.epicgames.com/fortnite/api/game/v2/profile/{accountId}/client/{command}?profileId={profileId}&rvn={revision}` and authenticated with a Fortnite client token.

   - `QueryProfile` - queries a profile